aashir023/aashir023/README.md

 ## About

 I’m a Junior AI Engineer based in Pakistan.
-I design, build and ship generative systems, from prototyping t, production deployments.
+I design, build and ship generative AI systems, from prototyping to production deployments.
 My work covers Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), agentic and multi-agent orchestration (LangGraph), and the MLOps practices required to make those systems reliable and maintainable in production.

 I’ve implemented retrieval stacks with vector indexes, integrated them with LLMs for knowledge-grounded responses, and built multi-step agent pipelines to split complex tasks into reliable subtasks.
 On the production side I build FastAPI-backed model services, containerize them with Docker, and wire them into CI/CD and monitoring pipelines so teams can safely push updates and operate at scale.